chirrag03/Java-Basics/README.md

 - Nested types support all member access modifiers: public, package private, protected, private

 **:key: Key Points On Access Specifiers**
-**:open_mouth: Protected member means that it can be accessed from any subclass, doesn’t matter from which package it is accessed from.
-But if it is not accessed from a subclass, then it cannot be accessed from outside of package (package private)**
+1) Protected member means that it can be accessed from any subclass, doesn’t matter from which package it is accessed from.
+But if it is not accessed from a subclass, then it cannot be accessed from outside of package (package-private).

-Access specifier: private, protected, package-private, public For class and interfaces: Applicable access modifiers are public and package-private For class members: All access modifiers are applicable (static/non-static methods, nested class, static/non-static fields).
+2) For class and interfaces: Applicable access modifiers are public and package-private
+For class members: All access modifiers are applicable (static/non-static methods, static/non-static fields, nested class, inner class).

-Nested types serve differing purposes
+**Nested types serve differing purposes**
-1) Structure and scoping - this is the case when there is no certain relationship between instances of nested and enclosing type - its just that you want to make the type usable in certain scenarios or u wanna structure its naming relative to another class.
+Structure and scoping - this is the case when there is no certain relationship between instances of nested and enclosing type.
+Its just that you want to make the type usable in certain scenarios or you wanna structure its naming relative to another class.

 This happens when you have :
 a.
 Static classes nested within classes.
 b.
 All classes nested within interfaces.
 c. all nested interfaces.

-public class Passenger implements Comparable {
-private int memberLevel;
-private int memberDays;
-}

-// Now we have a rewardCalculating method who need these two variables.
-Let's say there is a concept of rewards that is based on memberLevel and memberDays.
+Example: Let's say there is a concept of rewards that is based on memberLevel and memberDays.
 Often times we have this scenario where two values represent a single concept.
 So we can wrap that up in a class.

 **We can create rewardsProgramme Class but this is rewardsProgramme as it applies to Passenger.
 There may be a rewardsProgramme for Crew etc. How to solve this?**
 We can make two separate independent classes, one called PassengerRewardsProgramme and other CrewRewardProgramme.
 				OR
 We can have a rewardsProgramme class that we can nest inside of passenger.

 ```java